Ayush17318/line-follower/docs/hardware-and-design.md

 ![here](./assets/images/assembly-isometric.png)

-The full list of cad files can be found [here](/assets/solidworks).
+The full list of cad files can be found via this [link](/assets/solidworks).

 #### [Home](./README.md)